Joowww/Proyecto2_PGTA/README.md

 - Simulation of positions at 1-second intervals.
 - Real-time adjustment of simulation speed.
 - Map provider change.
+- Modification of the data filter during simulation.
 - **Extra functionality:** Allows the input of two target identifications to simultaneously display the trajectories of two planes and calculate the distance between them on each antenna rotation.

 ## 2. Installation